-Republic of Macedonia gives specific priority to the adult education and the activity is regulated by the Law on Adult Education and the Law on Vocational Education and Training.
-One of the key institutions in respect to the activities related to the adult education and training is the Center for Adult Education, the institution that is responsible, mainly for verification of special programmes for adult education and training.
-A Draft-Strategy for Adult Education 2016-2020 has been prepared.
-The Center for Adult Education, in cooperation with the European Training Foundation (ETF) has developed the "Concept-Paper for Non-Formal Adult Education and Informal Learning" and with the support by the UNDP, the "Concept-Paper for Primary Education for Adults" was also prepared.
-Both concepts were adopted by the Minister of Education and Science in September 2015.

-Since 2012, the adult education has been realized according to specific programmes, verified by the CAE in accordance with the specific Rulebooks (by-laws), in institutions verified (approved) by the Ministry of Education and Science, following the conditions regulated by corresponding secondary legislation (rulebooks).
-The specific adult education programmes are based on learning outcomes and are prepared according to a Model of specific programme for adult education.
-Until now there are a total of 230 verified specific programmes.
+Republic of Macedonia gives special priority to adult education and the activity is regulated by the Law on Adult Education and the Law on Vocational Education.
+The activities for adult education and training are realized within the Center for Adult Education, the institution responsible for adult education and training.
+A Strategy for Adult Education 2010-2015 was prepared followed by the current adoption of the Concept for Informal Learning and the Concept for Adult Elementary Education.
+Since 2012, adult education has been realized according to specific programmes verified by the Centre for Adult Education with specific Rulebooks (by-laws), in verified (approved) institutions and organizations.
+Institution/organization verification is done by the Ministry of Education and Science in accordance with specific Rulebooks.
+Specific adult education programmes are based on learning outcomes and are prepared according to a Model of specific programmes for adult education.
+In total 105 specific programmes and 30 institutions for adult education have been verified.

-As a result of the Concept-paper for non-formal adult education and informal learning in the Republic of Macedonia, in November 2015, the Centre for Adult Education, began with the preparation of the "System for Validation on Non-Formal Education and Informal Learning"...